gaer87/sw/react/reconciliation-fiber.md

 ![img_9.png](img_9.png)

-When we say ReactDOM.render(reactElement, domContainer), we mean: “Dear React, make the domContainer host tree match my reactElement.”
+When we say `ReactDOM.render(reactElement, domContainer)`, we mean: “Dear React, make the domContainer host tree match my reactElement.”

-React will look at the reactElement.type (in our example, 'button') and ask the React DOM renderer to create a host instance for it and set the properties:
+React will look at the `reactElement.type` (in our example, 'button') and ask the React DOM renderer to create a host instance for it and set the properties:

 ![img_10.png](img_10.png)

 ![img_11.png](img_11.png)

-If the React element has child elements in reactElement.props.children, React will recursively create host instances for them too on the first render.
+If the React element has child elements in `reactElement.props.children`, React will recursively create host instances for them too on the first render.

 ## Reconciliation (Согласование)